Package Download

 |---|---|

-imsmanifest.xml | SCORM manifest describing the course structure |
+imsmanifest.xml | SCORM manifest describing the course structure. |

-index.html | Launch page that initiates the SCORM session |
+launcher.html | Launch page that initiates the SCORM session and embeds the call into the live SecureCodingHub app. |

-scorm-bridge.js | JavaScript bridge between LMS and SecureCodingHub |
+scorm-bridge.js | JavaScript bridge that mediates between the LMS's SCORM API adapter and SecureCodingHub. |

 Choosing a Version